kzyskgch/CyGnusPlotter/README.md

 ### For Mac, UNIX or Linux users
-&emsp; UNIX like systems users can open CyGnusPlotter's GUI through two ways below.
+&emsp; UNIX like systems users can open CyGnusPlotter's GUI through two ways described below.

 **Through Mac OSX Finder or other file managers:**
 &emsp; Change "CyGnusPlotterGUI" to be executable, and click and run it in Terminal.